Skip to main content

 Requirements

-• It is intended for those who already have a 3 or 4 year primary degree, preferably in the area of Arts or the Sciences, and who wish to study one of the subject Nua-Ghaeilge/Modern Irish.
+The programme is aimed at those prospective applicants who already hold a 3 or 4-year primary degree, preferably in the areas of the Arts or the Sciences, and who wish to study the subject Nua-Ghaeilge / Modern Irish.

-• The Higher Diploma in Arts is a conversion programme and applicants would not normally have studied the relevant subject to Honours Degree level previously but you must satisfy the Head of Deparrtment, that at the start of the course, your linguistic competence in Irish will allow you to draw benefit from courses at second-year and final-year undergraduate level.
+The Higher Diploma in Arts is a conversion programme and applicants would not normally have studied the relevant subject to Honours Degree level previously (in this case Nua-Ghaeilge / Modern Irish).

-• Applicants must have passed GA1002 (or equivalent module)
+Applicants must have passed the UCC GA1002 module (or an equivalent module)

 Or

-Hold the Diploma Sa Ghaeilge Fheidmeach (from Ionad na Gaeilge Labhartha)
+Hold the Dioplóma Sa Ghaeilge Fheidhmeach (from Ionad na Gaeilge Labhartha, UCC)

 Or